 Dr. Donna McWilliams

 Dr. Donna always knew she wanted to be a veterinarian.
 As a high school student, she volunteered at several vet hospitals, and now offers that same courtesy to interested local students from Veterinary Science Academies at Lakeland and George Jenkins Senior High School and McKeel Academies in Lakeland, Florida.
 Dr. Donna did her undergraduate studies at Virginia Tech, where she became fascinated with both human and animal behavior.
 She completed a Bachelor’s Degree in Psychology in 1993, and then went on to receive a Master’s Degree in Psychology in 1995, focusing on Neurological Research, before pursuing her childhood dream of becoming a veterinarian.

 Since moving to Lakeland, Dr. Donna has become involved in various community groups and activities such as the Chamber of Commerce, NAWBO, ABWA, BNI, Emerge, Leadership Lakeland (Class XXVII), Leadership Polk (Class VII), The Lakeland Rotary Club, Lakeland Business Leaders, and the Lakeland Runners Club.
 Donna & Kevin welcomed their daughter, Shae, into the world in June of 2009.
 Prior to the birth of their daughter, she was also a member of the Lakeland Landsharks (triathlon club), and hopes to pursue this interest again in the future.
 For now, she stays fit with HakaFitness and running.

 Dr. Erin Rothrock

-She studied Biology at The Ohio State University where she received her Bachelor of Science with Honors and continued her studies at the University of Illinois where she received her Doctor of Veterinary Medicine.
-While at the University of Illinois, she volunteered in the Wildlife Medical Clinic caring for sick and injured wildlife.
-This experience allowed her to work with native wild animals and gain more experience in the treatment of birds and small mammals as well as educate the public on these amazing animals.
+He studied Biology at The Ohio State University where he received his Bachelor of Science with Honors and continued his studies at the University of Illinois where he received his Doctor of Veterinary Medicine.
+While at the University of Illinois, he volunteered in the Wildlife Medical Clinic caring for sick and injured wildlife.
+This experience allowed him to work with native wild animals and gain more experience in the treatment of birds and small mammals as well as educate the public on these amazing animals.